GeneZC/MiniMA/README.md

 ## 🕰️ Updates

-[2023/11/27] MiniChat1.5-3B achieves a win rate of 78.55 : ) Keep going!
-However, we have found a mistake in our previous submission to AlpacaEval Leaderboard.
+[2023/11/27] MiniChat1.5-3B (enhanced with NEFTune and DPO) achieves a win rate of 78.55 : ) Keep going!
+However, we have found a mistake in our MiniChat-3B submission to AlpacaEval Leaderboard.
 And the mistake should have been [fixed](https://github.com/tatsu-lab/alpaca_eval/pull/176).
-MiniChat-3B achieves a win rate of 48.82 and can surpass ChatGLM2 but not Davinci-003.
+MiniChat-3B instead achieves a win rate of 48.82 and can surpass ChatGLM2 but not Davinci-003.

 [2023/11/16] MiniChat-3B achieves a win rate of ~~76.94~~ 48.82 on [AlpacaEval Leaderboard](https://tatsu-lab.github.io/alpaca_eval/), ~~surpassing Vicuna-7B v1.3 and~~ leaving large room for improvement.